cooldatasoft/spring-boot-starter-parent/README.md

+# What is it?

+This project declares the original spring-boot-starter-parent as its parent and inherits everything from it and add more capabilities to the parent pom.

+By using this as the parent pom you will get below plugins setup automcatically for you

 # How To Use

 Declare this pom as the parent pom for your sprinboot project and thats almost everything you need.